 Cats are known for being finicky about their grooming, but there are times when you need to step in and help.
-Whether your cat found his way into a puddle of mud or you are trying to clean his paws during a bath, the task requires only a few household items and a bit of patience with your cat.
+Whether your cat found his way into a puddle of mud or you are trying to clean his paws during a bath, preparing a cat paw cleaner at home requires only a few household items and a bit of patience with your cat.
 You can clean your cat's paws as often as once a day to help keep bacteria and other material away.

-Gather the materials you will need, including a damp washcloth, a towel for securing your cat while cleaning him, and a pair of household tweezers.
+Gather the materials you will need, including baby wipes, cat shampoo, a damp washcloth, a towel for securing your cat while cleaning them, and a pair of household tweezers.
 You can also gather a pet-friendly antiseptic if you suspect your cat has an injury or scratches on or near his paws.

-Use the damp washcloth to gently wipe the surfaces of your cat's front paws, one at a time.
-Gently rub between the paws to remove dirt and any lodged material, such as cat litter or food.
-Slide the bottom end of the towel up to clean each your cat's back paws, still securing your cat within the towel.
+Use the damp washcloth dipped in cat shampoo or the baby wipe to gently wipe the surfaces of your cat's front paws, one at a time.
+Gently rub between the paws to remove dirt and any lodged material, such as cat litter or mud.
+Slide the bottom end of the towel up to clean each of your cat's back paws, still securing your cat within the towel.

-Check your cat's paws to see if there is a splinter or other material lodged in his paws.
-If so, gently use your tweezers to remove it.
+Check your cat's paws to see if there is a splinter or other material lodged in its paws.
+If anything is lodged in your cat's paw, use tweezers to gently remove the object.
 Apply an antiseptic to the area to prevent infection and help heal the wound.

 Always check with your veterinarian before changing your pet’s diet, medication, or physical activity routines.
 This information is not a substitute for a vet’s opinion.